BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 ### Accessing Physical Memory with Windows API

-This PowerShell script uses the ReadProcessMemory function from the Windows API to read a specied amount of memory from a process.
+This PowerShell script uses the ReadProcessMemory function from the Windows API to read a specified amount of memory from a process.
 It’s useful for extracting information from running processes.

 ```powershell
 Add-Type -TypeDefinition @" using System; using System.Runtime.InteropServices; public class